-The following is a description of what each of these short-term incentive compensation targets are and how they are measured.
+The following is a description of what each of these incentive compensation targets are and how they are measured.

-Adjusted EBITDA less Capex.
-The Adjusted EBITDA less Capex Goal is intended to focus Messrs.
-Duncan, Lowber and Chapados on increasing the earnings before depreciation and amortization expense, net interest expense, income taxes, share-based compensation expense, accretion expense, income or loss from equity investments, net income or loss attributable to non-controlling interest resulting from New Markets Tax Credit transactions and non-cash contribution adjustment ("Adjusted EBITDA") less capital expenditures ("Capex") of the Company and in the case of Mr. Hughes on increasing the Adjusted EBITDA less Capex of AWN.
-The goal is achieved by the Company recording Adjusted EBITDA less Capex that is greater than the targeted Adjusted EBITDA less Capex.
+Adjusted EBITDA.
+The Adjusted EBITDA Goal is intended to focus Messrs.
+Duncan, Pounds, Chapados and Ms. Pidgeon on increasing the earnings before depreciation and amortization expense, net interest expense, income taxes, share-based compensation expense, accretion expense, income or loss from equity investments, net income or loss attributable to non-controlling interest resulting from New Markets Tax Credit transactions and non-cash contribution adjustment ("Adjusted EBITDA") of the Company and in the case of Mr. Hughes on increasing the Adjusted EBITDA of AWN.
+The goal is achieved by the Company recording Adjusted EBITDA that is greater than the targeted Adjusted EBITDA.

-The targets for this metric were \$89.9 million in 2013 for Messrs.
-Duncan, Lowber, and Chapados and \$37.6 million for Mr. Hughes who would earn their Target Incentive Compensation for this goal if the metric was exceeded.
-In the case of Messrs.
-Duncan, Lowber, and Chapados, the incentive compensation earned is increased or decreased from the Target Incentive Compensation by 5% for each \$1 million that the actual Adjusted EBITDA less Capex is above or below the Adjusted EBITDA less Capex metric.
-In the case of Mr. Hughes, his incentive compensation earned is increased or decreased from the Target Incentive Compensation by 10% for each \$1 million that the actual Adjusted EBITDA less Capex is above or below the Adjusted EBITDA less Capex metric.
+The targets for this metric were \$308.5 million in 2014 for Messrs.
+Duncan, Pounds, Chapados and Ms. Pidgeon and \$137.0 million for Mr. Hughes who would earn their Target Incentive Compensation for this goal if the metric was exceeded.
+The incentive compensation earned is increased or decreased from the Target Incentive Compensation by 5% for each \$1 million that the actual Adjusted EBITDA is above or below the Adjusted EBITDA metric.

 Capex Spending.
-The Capex Spending target is based on core adjusted cash capex spending ("Capex Spending")not exceeding the goal set forth by our board.
+The Capex Spending target is based on core capex spending adjusted for certain one-time items such as real estate purchases and grant funded projects ("Capex Spending") not exceeding the goal set forth by our board.
 For Messrs.
-Duncan, Lowber, and Chapados the goal was \$150 million in 2013.
-In 2013 the targeted incentive for Capex Spending will be paid out at 100% if the total

-Capex Spending for the year is \$150 million or less.
-If Capex Spending exceeds \$152 million, the payout would reduce in a linear fashion to zero at \$156 million.
-For 2013, the Capex Spending was \$135.6 million.
+Duncan, Pounds, and Chapados the goal was \$179.6 million in 2014.
+In 2014 the targeted incentive for Capex Spending will be paid out at 100% if the total Capex Spending for the year is \$179.6 million or less.
+For 2014, the Capex Spending was less than \$179.6 million.
+Ms. Pidgeon's incentive compensation did not include this target.

-In the case of Mr. Hughes, the Capex Spending goal for AWN was \$35.5 million.
-In 2013 the targeted incentive for Capex Spending will be paid out at 100% if the total Capex Spending for the year is \$35.5 million or less.
-If Capex Spending exceeds \$37.5 million, the payout would reduce in a linear fashion to zero at \$39.5 million.
-For 2013, the Capex Spending was \$30.0 million.
+In the case of Mr. Hughes, the Capex Spending goal for AWN was \$57.9 million.
+In 2014 the targeted incentive for Capex Spending will be paid out at 100% if the total Capex Spending for the year is \$57.9 million or less.
+For 2014, the Capex Spending was less than \$57.9 million.